 While Penalties A and B certainly carry the most attention because of their significant potential financial implications, they are not the only penalties your company could be exposed to in instances of non-compliance.

-For example, if a company fails to deliver mandated copies of Form 1095-C to all employees by January 31, it could be exposed to a fine of $270 per form that is not delivered.
+For example, if a company fails to deliver mandated copies of Form 1095-C to all employees by January 31, (unless the date is extended by the IRS), it could be exposed to a fine of $280 per form that is not delivered.

 Finding support to mitigate your risk